About HMP YOI Peterborough

 EDC wing image

-Insiders are an important link between staff and prisoners.
+Insiders provide an important link between staff and prisoners.
 There may be times when a prisoner is unsure of a process, needs information or advice and doesn’t feel comfortable approaching prison staff.
 The Insider can provide the familiarity and understanding of someone who has been in their position, speaking from a position of empathy and experience.

 Insiders can also help staff to identify prisoners who may be struggling to adjust or require additional support.
 As part of their duty of care and without breaching confidentiality, they are able to flag to staff that a prisoner may be feeling down or showing signs of potential self-harm, enabling officers to monitor their wellbeing and offer support where appropriate.